 "Paul stepped to the pulpit and preached a burning message from his heart.
 It was no book report or political summary. `Sin is man's greatest problem.
-Man must find forgiveness for his sins.
-Jesus Christ died that man can have forgiveness.'
+People must find forgiveness for their sins.
+Jesus Christ died so that people can have forgiveness.'
 That was it!
 Simple but true.

 There was a ring of reality in his voice and his right foot seemed to have trouble staying on the floor.

 "Then as suddenly as he started, he stopped. `You can be a Christian.
 You can receive God's salvation now!'

 "God came.
 I stepped out to the altar.
 I really prayed.
 God saved me.

 "Then I heard a loud `Praise the Lord!' from the great lungs of the man who had just led me to Jesus Christ.
 His right foot seemed to want to stay in the air and his right fist circled over his head.
 His smile was bigger than ever now as great tears fell from his friendly eyes.

 "It was only later when I visited the church one weekday and heard him pray that I understood those tears.
 They had cost him long hours alone with God before he had knocked on my door and I entered the church that Sunday morning.
 He had earned those tears and that shout" (Herald of Holiness, Nov.
 29, 1967).

 In September of 1957, Paul McGrady was asked by General Superintendent G. B. Williamson to help find a good Tennessee Walking Horse for his son John, who was 13 years old at the time.
 By now McGrady had become an expert trader in Tennessee Walkers.
 He selected a horse named Scatman for Dr. Williamson.
 It sealed the bond of friendship between the two men -- for Scatman was exactly what Williamson had been looking for.